 A successful caucus reflects a strong partnership between its congressional members and the stakeholder groups and non-governmental organizations that share similar interests.
 This effort is an outgrowth of the Public Private Partnership (PPP) 2000 forums on public policy issues in natural disaster reduction, a cooperative endeavor of the National Science and Technology Council's Subcommittee on Natural Disaster Reduction, the Institute for Business and Home Safety, and other private sector organizations.

-Focus greater attention in Congress on the natural hazards facing the nation and improve understanding of the need to mitigate against the impacts of those events, including floods, earthquakes, hurricanes, landslides and land subsidence, tornadoes, volcanoes, wind storms, drought, fire, and tsunamis.
+Focus greater attention in Congress on the natural hazards facing the nation and improve understanding of the need to mitigate against the impacts of those events, including floods, hurricanes, tsunamis, space weather, earthquakes, landslides and land subsidence, volcanic eruptions, tornadoes, windstorms, drought, and wildfires.

 Enhance the integration of science and engineering in land-use planning and building code development.

-Strengthen public and private support for efforts to better understand, prevent, and mitigate the impacts of natural hazards by demonstrating how advances in science and engineering research can be applied to save lives and money.
+- Strengthen public and private support for efforts to better understand, prevent, and mitigate the impacts of natural hazards by demonstrating how scientific research can be applied to save lives, property, and money.

 Support the implementation of new technologies, such as geographic information systems, to address societal challenges faced by state and local government and the private sector.